codingbelief/linux-kernel-internals/zh/storage/flash_memory/emmc/emmc_device_registers.md

 The writable 16-bit relative Device address (RCA) register carries the Device address assigned by the host during the Device identification.
 This address is used for the addressed host-Device communication after the Device identification procedure.
 The default value of the RCA register is 0x0001.
 The value 0x0000 is reserved to set all Devices into the Stand-by State with CMD7.

+## Extended CSD register

+The Extended CSD register defines the Device properties and selected modes.
+It is 512 bytes long.
+The most significant 320 bytes are the Properties segment, that defines the Device capabilities and cannot be modified by the host.
+The lower 192 bytes are the Modes segment, that defines the configuration the Device is working in.
+These modes can be changed by the host by means of the SWITCH command.